CHMEX/VOTE2019/README.md

 ```

 # About me
-I am CHMEX a Komodo Team member and Operator of www.dexstats.info, which provides various useful tools like Trading History, Richlist & Lookup, Address Converter and PIRATE Migration & Onboarding to name a few.
+I am CHMEX a Komodo Team member and Operator of www.dexstats.info, which provides various useful tools like `Trading History`, `Richlist & Lookup`, `Address Converter` and PIRATE Migration & Onboarding to name a few.
 Visit www.dexstats.info to learn more.
 I work an IT Job in Telco involving Data and Metrics.

-For the first time I would like to present myself as a candidate for Notary Node Election 2019 to operate a Node in the EU region.
+For the first time I would like to present myself as a candidate for Notary Node Election 2019 to operate a Node in the `EU Region`.
 I only run for one Region and one Node.
 In case of auto re-election in 2020 the proposed Use of Funds will be valid too.

 # Why Vote for CHMEX - Dexstats